jammygrams/share-sql/README.md

 * multiplayer

 **lower priority**
-* convert anonymous login to google login
+* remove accordion button and update doc
 * display tables used in query in summary
 * format user input sql into proper sql, will be important for gpt
+* loading symbol while waiting for response generate?
+* convert anonymous login to google login
 * if user has already written something, incorporate into generation? maybe not?

-* loading symbol while waiting for response?
+**other**
+* tests?